-Growth near the Armidale Regional Airport will be likely over the next 20 years, in particular near the new business park adjacent to the airport.
+The new business park near the Armidale Regional Airport will likely stimulate growth over the next 20 years.
 Vacant and development ready employment land has the potential to support value adding industries.
 Local service industry and rural industry associated with agriculture will continue to be an important source of employment in the future.
 If needed, Council may have to identify the need for more industrial zoned land in certain locations to support local employment opportunities as required.